kiawildberger/vassalize/README.md

 # Rubber

-Control a discord bot!
+Control <sup>(hijack)</sup> a discord bot!

-## Features

-- caches tokens (in config.json)
+It can read/send messages and view attachments (videos soon!), which is all discord really does anyways.

+###Upcoming features:
+- beautifying the way messages are displayed
+- videos
+- minimizing to tray to keep the bot online
-    - can clear cached tokens
+    - user can provide scripts for the bot

-- send and read messages in channels
-- view images
+You can check src/app.js for a more frequently-updated todo list.

 ---

-If you spot one of the many issues, feel free to report it on the [issue page](https://github.com/kiawildberger/Rubber/issues)!
+If you spot one of the many issues, feel free to report it on the [issue page](https://github.com/kiawildberger/vassalize/issues)!